0xairdropfarmer/reactnativehandbook/content/posts/2019-10-02-airbnb-clone-with-react-native-part-5-loading-modal-implementation.md

 ---

-This tutorial is the fifth chapter of our implementation of an [AirBnB clone in React Native](https://www.instamobile.io/app-templates/real-estate-app-template-react-native/?ref=4094&campaign=hackernoon "https://www.instamobile.io/app-templates/real-estate-app-template-react-native/?ref=4094&campaign=hackernoon").
+This tutorial is the fifth chapter of our implementation of an <a href="https://www.instamobile.io/app-templates/real-estate-app-template-react-native/?ref=4094&amp;campaign=hackernoon" title="https://www.instamobile.io/app-templates/real-estate-app-template-react-native/?ref=4094&amp;campaign=hackernoon" target="_blank" >AirBnB clone in React Native</a>.
 In the previous chapter, we successfully implemented a login error notification system.
 In case you need to get caught up, here are links to [parts 1–4](https://heartbeat.fritz.ai/@kris101?source=post_page-----8a399154ac02---------------------- "https://heartbeat.fritz.ai/@kris101?source=post\_page-----8a399154ac02----------------------")

 In part 5, we’re going to continue from where we left off by implementing a loading modal before generating the error notification message.
 Usually, we might notice a delay in the response from the server when we initialize the request.
 This may be caused by a slow internet connection or slow device.